DolbyLaboratories/pmd_tool/README.md

 # pmd_tool (dlb_pmd_lib)
 # version 1.7.2

-pmd_tool is a command line utility that converts between the following representations of SMPTE RDD49 metadata
+This project provides applications modules to assist with conversion between various professional audio metadata formats and containers.

- - a human-readable XML file matching the schema in dlb_pmd/include/dlb_pmd_3_2_1.xsd
+pmd_tool is a command line utility that converts between the following representations of professional audio metadata:

- - a serialized binary payload
+- PMD as defined in SMPTE RDD49 metadata

- - SMPTE-337m encoded binary payload carried on a PCM pair (or channel) in a .WAV file
+- ADM/Serial ADM Metadata as defined in ITU Rec.
+BS.
+2076/2125 and SMPTE ST 2116

-The tool is built around the dlb_pmd_lib library, whose API can be found in dlb_pmd/include.
-The purpose of this code is to help speed development of software and products that use SMPTE RDD49 for audio metadata carriage in professional applications.
+PMD Studio is an application that provides a user interface for authoring professional audio metadata in either file or streaming formats.

 For more information see the release notes.